OpenGL Matrix Class (C++)

 // build transform matrix for normals: (M^-1)^T

-Matrix4 matNormal = matModelView; // get modelview matrix
+Matrix4 matNormal = matModelView; // copy from modelview matrix

 matNormal.invert(); // get inverse for normal transform